'Still no direct contact with Peng'

 Last updated on .From the section Tennis

-Chinese player Peng Shuai has still not directly been in contact with the Women's Tennis Association (WTA), which says "no amount of money" would stop the tour pulling events out of China.
+Chinese player Peng Shuai has still not directly been in contact with the Women's Tennis Association (WTA), which says "no amount of money" would stop it pulling events out of China.

-Peng has not been heard from since she made sexual assault allegations against a top Chinese government official.
+Peng, 35, made sexual assault allegations against a former China vice-premier two weeks ago.

 WTA chairman Steve Simon told the BBC there will be no events in China next year without proof that Peng is safe.